cabforum/smime/SBR.md

 **Audit Period**: In a period-of-time audit, the period between the first day (start) and the last day of operations (end) covered by the auditors in their engagement.
 (This is not the same as the period of time when the auditors are on-site at the CA.) The coverage rules and maximum length of audit periods are defined in [Section 8.1](#81-frequency-or-circumstances-of-assessment).

 **Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of these Requirements.

-**Bridge CA**: A CA that facilitates interoperability between different enterprises or communities that operate their own PKIs by issuing Cross Certificates to participating CAs.

 **CAA**: From [RFC 8659](http://tools.ietf.org/html/rfc8659): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue Certificates for that domain name.
 CAA Resource Records allow a public CA to implement additional controls to reduce the risk of unintended Certificate mis-issue."